Spire Healthcare Group (LON:SPI) Trading Down 16.9% – Should You Sell?

-Separately, JPMorgan Chase & Co. decreased their price objective on Spire Healthcare Group from GBX 309 to GBX 303 and set an “overweight” rating on the stock in a research note on Tuesday, August 5th.
-Three equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat, the company has an average rating of “Buy” and a consensus price target of GBX 294.33.
+Separately, JPMorgan Chase & Co. cut their price target on shares of Spire Healthcare Group from GBX 309 to GBX 303 and set an “overweight” rating on the stock in a research note on Tuesday, August 5th.
+Three investment analysts have rated the stock with a Buy rating, Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of GBX 294.33.

 Spire Healthcare Group plc, together with its subsidiaries, owns and operates private hospitals and clinics.
 It offers various treatments in the areas of allergy and infectious diseases, blood tests, bones and joints, bowel treatments, breast screening and surgery, cancer investigations and treatments, cosmetic surgery, cyst removal, and dental surgery, as well as ear, nose, and throat treatments.